teamforus/docs.forus.io/knowledge-base/contributing/contribution-manual/README.md

 #### 2b: Creating a new document
-// TODO: Explanation of how to add a new file to the navigation structure.

 If you want to add a new file, you should create a folder with the name you want the file to have in the navigation structure.
 In that folder you should then create a file named README.md.

+e.g. me/standards/erc-20/README.md

-After adding the file you can update the navigation structure located in xxx
+After adding the file you can update the navigation structure located in _menu-settings/toc.yml

 ### 3: Open a pull request